-The Law Offices of Wayne Grant, P.C., are only a phone call or computer click away.
-They will give you an honest evaluation of your claim, determine who the liable parties are, and pursue the claim on your behalf with determination and skill.
+The hospital liability attorneys at Atlanta’s Grant Law Office are only a phone call or mouse click away.
+They will give you an honest evaluation of your case, determine who the liable parties are, and pursue the claim on your behalf with determination and skill.
 Their goal is to settle a claim with the parties and insurance companies fully and fairly.
-However, if those parties do not negotiate in good faith, they will not hesitate to file hospital malpractice lawsuits, a Georgia nursing malpractice lawsuit or whatever other actions are available.
-Contact is easy with several options: call (866) 249-5513 or (404) 995-3955, use our case review form or send an email to firstname.lastname@example.org.
+However, if those parties do not negotiate a settlement in good faith, they will not hesitate to go to trial.
+Contact is easy with several options: call (404) 995-3955, use our case review form, or send an email to firstname.lastname@example.org.
 We look forward to serving you.

 - Surgical Site Infections: a Real Danger

 - Water Births Almost Banned at Local Georgia Hospital

 - Medical Malpractice Suits and the Ineffectiveness of Tort Reforms

 - How Recovery in a Local Hospital’s ICU Results in Horror

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,